distributed1/LAB001-colrecom-directory/docs/adr/0001-high-level-content-and-recommendation-design.md

 ## Context

-We are requested to build a headless platform to allow users to create content, visualize this content in the catalog and be able to recommend content with a simple 0-5 points score.
+We are requested to build a headless platform to allow users to create Content, visualize this Content in the Catalog and be able to Recommend a specific Content with a simple 0-5 points score.

 Our fictional scenario requires high availability and performance.
 We expect 80/100 of reads vs. updates,